microsoft/kanagawa/README.md

-A# Kanagawa: Wavefront Threading for Hardware Design
+# Kanagawa: Wavefront Threading for Hardware Design

 Kanagawa is a high-level, imperative programming language for hardware design.
 It introduces **Wavefront Threading**, a new execution model that makes concurrency explicit, enabling efficient and predictable parallel hardware.